 There are a great number of hotels that give preference to longer stays.
 The children will also appreciate staying in one location for more than one sleep.
 Consider doing more day trips and using more hotels as a home base instead of hotel hopping.

 For example, our trip to Switzerland.
 Our hotel in Zurich, The Guests’ House, was offering a great deal for 5 nights.
 We opted to day trip to Vaduz, Liechtenstein, as well as Lucerne and a few surrounding towns before moving on.
 We needed a place to stay, might as well save money on a hotel at the same time.

 Sundays are the best nights for a deal.
 Fridays and Saturdays are reserved for tourists and many head home Sunday afternoon.
 If you are able to swing your vacation to be in an expensive location on a Sunday night, you are on your way to getting the best deal possible.

-Traveling midweek is also a great way to save money.
-Not only have tourists gone home for the work week, but business trips tend to start at the beginning of the week and teeter off closer to Friday.
+Travelling midweek is also a great way to save money.
+Not only have tourists gone home for the workweek, but business trips tend to start at the beginning of the week and teeter off closer to Friday.

 Many hotels will have promotions running, including the BOGO offer at Disneyland Paris that I mentioned earlier.

 Suites are also a great option for families, as they are larger and cut down on other costs involved in your vacation; food.
 Many suites have a kitchenette or even a full kitchen available.

 This is not to be confused with apartments, like Airbnb.
 We, at Tapped Out Travellers, are firmly against AirBnB accommodations and other platforms with similar policies.